• Skip to main content

 These 30-day challenges may or may not change your life, but it’s always worth a shot, right?

-The great thing about 30-day challenges are you make 1 small change in your life at a time.
+The great thing about 30-day challenges is you make 1 small change in your life at a time.
 The only person you are competing against is yourself.
 These two things combined really make it easy to complete the challenge and stick to it after the challenge has ended.

 There is an old saying; it takes 2 weeks to make or break a habit.

-Hopefully, you will find these 30 day challenges useful and life changing or at least life altering.
+Hopefully, you will find these 30-day challenges useful and life-changing or at least life-altering.

 1. Quit Smoking